maharshi95/cmsc420-swamy-hw/hw2/README.md

 2. `boolean insertAtLeastValuableValley(int height, int value, int depth)`: Similar to `insertAtMostValuableValley`, but inserts at the position (before) of the least valuable valley point at the specified depth.
 Returns `true` if the insertion is successful, `false` otherwise.

 3. `IntPair removeMostValuableValley(int depth)`: Removes the most valuable valley point at the specified depth.
-It is guaranteed that at least one valley point exists at the specified depth.

 4. `IntPair removeLeastValuableValley(int depth)`: Similar to `removeMostValuableValley`, but removes the least valuable valley point at the specified depth.
-It is guaranteed that at least one valley point exists at the specified depth.

 5. `IntPair getMostValuableValley(int depth)`: Returns the height and value of the most valuable valley point at the specified depth as an `IntPair`.
 If no valley point exists at the specified depth, the method should return `null`.